Claudia has been quilting for almost 30 years and writing about it for more than six. She has won a number of awards for her work.

 Getting Into Juried Quilt Shows

-The first quilt show I ever entered was one of the biggest and well-known national juried quilt shows, and was well above my talent level.
-It was only the 3rd quilt I had ever made, the pieced corners didn't match, the quilting was uneven, the cat had used it as a bed and it didn't lay flat.
+The first quilt show I ever entered was one of the biggest and most well-known national juried quilt shows and was well above my talent level.
+It was only the third quilt I had ever made: The pieced corners didn't match, the quilting was uneven, the cat had used it as a bed, and it didn't lie flat.
 However, as I read the show announcement in my magazine, I figured I was a shoo-in for the grand prize.
 Heck, my mom and dad told me it was the most beautiful quilt they had ever seen, the guy I was dating told me it was divine, and I thought it turned out perfectly.

 - Know the show you are entering.
 Many national juried shows get hundreds of applications and only accept a fraction of them.
 The quilts they accept are the cream of the crop, some of which go on to appear in magazines.

-- You will be asked to choose a category that your quilt should be entered into i.e, "small wall quilt" or "large bed quilt."
+- You will be asked to choose a category that your quilt should be entered into—e.g., "small wall quilt" or "large bed quilt."
 Choose wisely.
-Some shows will change the category for you if they think your quilt will do better in a different one, some will not.
+Some shows will change the category for you if they think your quilt will do better in a different one.
+Some will not.
 You don't want your art quilt to be judged in the traditional category.

 - Take good pictures!
 The application will tell you what quilt views they want to see.